apache/lucene-solr/solr/README.txt

 Indexing Documents
 ---------------

-To add documents to the index, use the post.jar in the example/exampledocs subdirectory (while Solr is running), for example:
+To add documents to the index, use bin/post.
+For example:

-     cd example/exampledocs
-     java -Dc=<collection_name> -jar post.jar *.xml
+     bin/post -c <collection_name> example/exampledocs/*.xml

 For more information about Solr examples please read...